sm2774us/SM_Interview_Prep_2024/BARCLAYS/README.md

 the function should return [1, 2, 3, 4]
 ```

-Assume that
+Assume that:
-N and K are integers within the range \[0..100\]; each element of array
+- N and K are integers within the range \[0..100\]; each element of array
-A is an integer within the range \[−1,000..1,000\].
-In your solution,
+- A is an integer within the range \[−1,000..1,000\].

-focus on correctness.
-The performance of your solution will not be the
-focus of the assessment.
+In your solution, focus on correctness.
+The performance of your solution will not be the focus of the assessment.

 ```java
 package com.codility.lessons.Arrays;